Research

 Research Opportunities

-In neurosurgical oncology, faculty members collaborate with scientists to study CNS drug delivery, high-intensity focused ultrasound (HIFU), AI/radiomics, and glioma biology.
+In Neurosurgical Oncology, faculty members collaborate with scientists to study CNS drug delivery, high-intensity focused ultrasound (HIFU), AI/radiomics, and glioma biology.
 These collaborations have resulted in a robust portfolio of clinical trials, including investigator-initiated phase 1 studies.
 Additionally, we have a large clinical database, which allows residents the opportunity to critically evaluate outcomes for brain tumor patients.
 Our department enjoys a collaboration with several lab across basic and translational sciences, including the NIH-funded McBrayer lab, which aims to identify metabolic mechanisms that drive cancer as well as ways to inhibit them.

-The pediatrics division has a broad range of clinical projects based on one of the largest and longest standing pediatric neurosurgery practices in the country.
+The Pediatrics Division has a broad range of clinical projects based on one of the largest and longest-standing pediatric neurosurgery practices in the country.

 The research community at UT Southwestern more widely offers exceptional opportunities for new collaborative efforts.

-The program also provides mentorship, workshops on manuscript and grant-writing, training in scientific communication, and training in research methodology.
 Research-track residents are expected to produce and submit an initial K grant application within two years of completing residency.